 Diabetic Women Pursue Lipitor Lawsuit Settlements

-Written by Steve Fields on November 6, 2013
+Written by Stephen Fields on November 6, 2013

 Following the publication of research that showed a possible link between Lipitor and type 2 diabetes in women, numerous women affected by this disease have filed cases against Lipitor’s manufacturer in hopes of a Lipitor lawsuit settlement.

 Plaintiffs allege that although Pfizer knew that Lipitor could affect blood sugar, it failed to warn patients about the danger.
 Now, these women hope to receive Lipitor settlements that will help pay for the ongoing diabetes care they will need for the rest of their lives.